FigureTechnologies/gradle-semver-plugin/README.md

 * `cv` that will print out the current calculated version
 * `generateVersionFile` will generate `build/semver/version.txt` containing the raw version and the tag version
 * `createAndPushVersionTag` will create a tag from `semver.versionTagName` and push the tag to the remote repo, take care to use `:createAndPushVersionTag` in a multi module project otherwise it will attempt to create duplicates

+## Using with CI/CD

+Make sure to check out all branches & tags, eg using GitHub Actions:

+      - name: Checkout
+        uses: actions/checkout@v2
+        with:
+          fetch-depth: 0

 ## Not Supported
 * Discrete versions for sub projects, all subprojects are calculated with the same version